summer-ospp/help-en/docs/student.md

-1. Students submit the project closing report at the designated location of the platform
+11.Students submit the project final report on Github

-2. Community members of community organizations (tutors and other community developers, the specific number of which is decided by the community) give evaluation opinions referring to the following aspects, and submit the evaluation opinions to the designated location of the platform:
+2.Community members (mentors and other community developers, the specific number of which is assigned by the community) provide evaluation opinions referring to the following aspects, and submit the evaluation opinions to the designated location of the platform:

-1. Evaluate whether the project output meets the initial objectives and requirements of the project.
+  a.
+Evaluate whether the project output meets the initial objectives and requirements of the project.

-2. List of contributions submitted to the community.
+  b.
+List of contributions submitted to the community.

-3. Evaluate the operation of project output.
+  c.
+Evaluate the operation of project output.

-4. The perfection of project related documents.
+  d.
+The perfection of project related documents.

-5. For R & D projects, whether the closing report provides the corresponding test verification results.
+  e.
+Whether the final report provides the corresponding test verification results.

-6. Other aspects that the community and tutors think need to be evaluated.
+  f.
+Other aspects that the community and mentors are considered to be evaluated.

-3. The organizing committee organizes a review panel to review the project output, and gives the final review conclusion (pass, fail) based on the review opinions of the community.
+3.The organizing committee organizes a review panel towards the project output, and gives the final review conclusion (pass or fail) based on the review opinions of the community.

-4. The organizing committee will pay the remaining project bonus (before tax) to the students who pass the assessment according to the assessment conclusion of the jury.
+4.The organizing committee will pay the remaining project bonus (before tax) to the students who pass the assessment according to the review conclusion.